 TripAdvisor recently named Rotorua as one of their top 10 best places in the world for travel experiences.

 Rotorua got 4th place.
 Meanwhile, 1st place went to San Carlos, Costa Rica, 2nd place went to Kauai, Hawaii, in the USA, while, the 3rd place-getter was Tromso in Norway….

 I love this smoothie as an afternoon snack sometimes – or after a long run.
 My son Finn likes it anytime!
-Those are his hands at the ready… He’s my chief-taste-tester (a hard job, by someone has to do it right)!
+Those are his hands at the ready… He’s my chief-taste-tester (a hard job, but someone has to do it, right)?